antoniofregoso/cj-router/README.md

 # cj-router
 Lightweight Router in vanilla javascript for the BuyerJourneyJS project.
+## CustumerJourney.js
+This library is part of the [CustumerJourney.js](https://customerjourney.ninja/) project.
+Vanilla JavaScript libraries optimized for creating sales funnels with hyper-personalized customer experience powered by artificial intelligence.
 ## Features
 - Multiple routes with path and callback function.
 - Single page application routing using hash.